byuweb/byu_views_card_drupal/README.txt

 1. Download module and copy views_responsive_grid folder to sites/all/modules

-2. Enable Views and Views Responsive Grid modules.
+2. Enable Views and Views BYU Card modules.

+3. Set view display format to 'BYU Card'.

+4. In Fields settings, uncheck 'Provide default field wrapper elements' checkbox.

 HOW TO USE